skillrepos/ccode/labs.md

 ![The /ship command is present](./images/cc39.png?raw=true "The /ship command is present")

-(The trailing `/*` matters.
-While you type a *partial* path that matches real files, Claude Code shows a suggested path on a plain line near the input — it's subtle, just a line of text like `.claude/agents/`, easy to miss — and **while that suggestion is showing, *Enter* is silently ignored**.
-A complete path ends the suggestion, so `/*` or a plain trailing slash (`ls .claude/agents/`) lets *Enter* work normally; `Esc` also clears the suggestion if you see it.)

 Confirm `planner.md`, `test-runner.md`, and `reviewer.md` are shown.
 (You can also just ask Claude: `What subagents are available in this project?`)